Fact Sheet: State Alternatives to Abortion Funding

 Management of funds varies from state to state.
 Some states engage one or more “contract management agencies” (“Agencies”) to administer their program.
 Others use their own state employees to administer the funds and work directly with PHO grantees.

-While the degree of responsibility placed on an Agency varies from state to state, typically the Agency is charged with receiving and distributing funds and selecting its subgrantees.
-They may also be allowed to set their own standards for operations, impose criteria for using funds, establish invoicing procedures, and conduct trainings or audits.
+While the degree of responsibility placed on an agency varies from state to state, typically the agency is charged with receiving and distributing funds and selecting its subgrantees.
+They may also be allowed to set standards for operations, impose criteria for using funds, establish invoicing procedures, and conduct training or audits.

 Three (3) states have historically used more than one Agency to administer funding.
-Louisiana uses two agencies, Missouri uses nine agencies, and Texas uses four agencies.
+Louisiana has used two agencies, Missouri has used nine agencies, and Texas has used four agencies.

-All remaining states that provide funding (Arkansas, Kansas, Iowa, Minnesota, Ohio, and Wisconsin) work directly with PHO grantees.
+All remaining states that provide funding—Arkansas, Kansas (for the Pregnancy Maintenance Initiative) Iowa, Minnesota, Ohio, and Wisconsin—work directly with PHO grantees.

 TEMPORARY ASSISTANCE FOR NEEDY FAMILIES IN A2A FUNDING